-Peggy Kek was an advisor to The Asia Foundation, based out of Singapore.
+Peggy Kek was formerly an advisor to The Asia Foundation, based out of Singapore.
 Ms. Kek has worked with the Asia-Europe Foundation, United Nations Children’s Fund (UNICEF) and the World Bank, and has developed a keen understanding of the needs of multi-lateral organizations.
 In Singapore, she directed the communications and positioning strategies of the Institute of Policy Studies and the Singapore International Foundation.

 She has helped multi-lateral and non-governmental organizations with much success, to reach out to the public through effective interactions with niche and mainstream media, communicate effectively with their volunteers and develop and maintain valuable relations with government and civil society.